Mike4947/Dimensions-Reset/README.md

 ## ❤️ Contributing

-Contributions are welcome\!
-If you find a bug or have a feature request, please open an issue on the [GitHub Issues](https://www.google.com/search?q=https://github.com/Mike4947/DimensionsReset/issues) page.
+Found a bug or have a feature request?
+Please open an issue on the [GitHub Issues](https://www.google.com/search?q=https://github.com/Mike4947/DimensionsReset/issues) page.

 ## 📜 License